 You may see several private residences on your right (east) as you travel north.
-These are the homes of inhold-ers, permanent residents who established property rights before the national park was created.
+These are the homes of inholders, permanent residents who established property rights before the national park was created.
 The National Park Service has purchased many of these properties, while others remain under private ownership within park boundaries.

 Don't miss the Snake River Overlook, just one of the numerous turnouts along the northeast route between Moran and Moose junctions.
 Many consider this the best spot to see the panorama of the Tetons.
 The willow thickets that flank the river were home to the beaver that attracted the first fur trappers to the region.
 West of Moran Junction, beyond the park's Moran Entrance Station, the road travels through wetlands along the Snake River.
+Stop at Oxbow Bend Turnout, where Mount Moran acts as a stunning backdrop to glimpses of the river otters, bald eagles, American white pelicans and moose that frequent this stretch of slow-moving water.